irgroup-classrooms/individual-assignments-CemTozak624/assignments/02/linuxjourney.md

 ## Quiz
 If you are in /home/pete/Pictures and wanted to go to /home/pete, what’s a good shortcut to use? <br>
-cd ..
+- cd ..

 # Vierte Aufgabe
 Exercises<br>
 Run ls with different flags and see the output you receive.
 <br><br>
 ls -R: recursively list directory contents<br>
-- opens all my files, to long of a code to put it in here ls -r: reverse order while sorting<br>
+- opens all my files, to long of a code to put it in here <br>
+ls -r: reverse order while sorting<br>
-mysuperduperfile
+- mysuperduperfile
 index.html
 Zahlenraten.ipynb
 Untitled4.ipynb